MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/virtual-visits-toolkit.md

   - m365solution-healthcare
   - m365solution-scenario
 ms.reviewer:
-description: Learn how to use the Bookings app in Teams to schedule, manage, and conduct virtual visits.
+description: Learn how to use the Bookings app in Microsoft Teams to schedule, manage, and conduct virtual visits.
 ---

 # Help your clients and customers use Virtual visits